mookle/lowpro/README.md

 # Lowpro

-Quickly and easily setup various development tools on a local machine.
+Basic provisioning for my development environment.
 Intended for use on OSX or Ubuntu systems.

 ## Usage